-DuraCoat AR, a uniquely formulated window specifically developed for the most rugged outdoor applications.
-DuraCoat AR front coating is the most durable anti-reflecting (AR) coating available.
-The AR coating itself is less than .4% of specular reflectance, but more important, DuraCoat AR resists all smudges and finger-prints.
-Due to its low surface tension, smudges literally wide away without special cleaners with just a soft cloth.
-The coating is also durable.
-The AR coating has an 8H pencil hardness which can tolerate abrasions, with up to 450,000 rubs without lifting or damage to the coating.
+Dura Coat is a unique AR coating which is ideally suited for anti-reflective applications that require both durability and high optical performance.
+Dura Coat resists fingerprints and smudges and can hold up to harsh treatment.
+It also makes an excellent cover glass to any optically bonded display.
+Additionally, Dura Coat is a great cover glass for Luminary Optics custom PCAP designs.
+DuraCoat AR is a uniquely formulated window specifically developed for the most rugged outdoor applications.
+The DuraCoat AR front coating is the most durable anti-reflecting (AR) coating available.
+The AR coating itself is less than .4% of specular reflectance.
+More importantly, DuraCoat AR resists all smudges and fingerprints.
+Due to its low surface tension, smudges literally wipe away without special cleaners using only a soft cloth.
+The coating is also durable - the AR coating has an 8H pencil hardness which can tolerate abrasions, with up to 450,000 rubs without lifting or damage to the coating.
 DuraCoat AR can also survive a 90 day salt-fog test as well as a variety of other accelerated acid spray tests.